How much does a notary bond cost in Washington?

 How to become a notary public in Washington

-To become a notary public in Washington, applicants must:
+To become a notary public in Washington, applicants must meet the following requirements:

-- live in Washington (or live in Idaho or Oregon and remain employed regularly in Washington or doing business in Washington)
+- Reside in Washington (or live in Idaho or Oregon and remain employed regularly in Washington or doing business in Washington)

-- complete a Notary Public Appointment or Reappointment Application
+- Complete Notary Public Appointment or Reappointment Application

 Ready to get started?